Install and load the rvest package

 The purpose of the frequency-based approach is to count the number of words as they appear in a text file, whether it is a collection of tweets, documents, or interview transcripts.
 This approach aligns with the frequency-coding method (Saldana) and can supplement human coding by revealing the most/least commonly occurring words, which can then be compared across dependent variables.

 As AI writing tools like ChatGPT become more prevalent, educators are working to understand how best to integrate them within academic settings, while many students and instructors remain uncertain about current allowances.
-Our research into AI usage guidelines from the top 100 universities in North America aims to identify prominent themes and concerns in institutional policies regarding ChatGPT.
+Our research into AI usage guidelines from the top 100 universities in North America aims to identify prominent themes and concerns in institutional policies regarding GenAI.

 3.3.1.2 Data Source